nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.05.P4) Advancement of science and modern technology, with a desire to overcome societal challenges

-- 2.05.P5) Y outh capable of providing leadership in political, social, and economic processes
+- 2.05.P5) Youth capable of providing leadership in political, social, and economic processes

 - 2.05.P6) A vibrant cultural life and independent thinking

 - 2.05.P7) A skilled youth capable of assuming national and international leadership

-- 2.05.P8) Y outh who stands against social injustice 48ACTIONS A Flourishing Youth
+- 2.05.P8) Youth who stands against social injustice 48ACTIONS A Flourishing Youth

 - 2.05.P9) Protecting the right of young people to secure suitable employment by the State.